-FALSE ARREST AND MALICIOUS PROSECUTION CLAIMS – WHAT ARE THEY, AND WHEN ARE THEY JUSTIFIED?
+FALSE ARREST AND MALICIOUS PROSECUTION CLAIMS

 A false arrest claim arises when someone is arrested without legal authority.
 The victim is entitled to compensation for the wrongful arrest.
 For example, where the victim is arrested pursuant to a warrant that is fraudulent.
 In short, false arrest is the constraint of the person without legal justification.